Gabii3355/MD_GROMACS_analysis/speptide/README.md

 5. Generation of standard GROMACS index groups.
 6. Steepest-descent energy minimization.
 7. A 10 ps position-restrained NVT equilibration at 300 K.
-8. A 300 ps unrestrained NPT molecular dynamics simulation at 300 K and 1 bar.
+8. A 300 ps unrestrained NPT molecular dynamics simulation at 300 K and a reference pressure of 1 bar.
 9. Correction of periodic boundary conditions and centering of the peptide.
 10. Structural and energetic trajectory analysis.

 ## Energy minimization

-Energy minimization was performed using the steepest-descent algorithm with a maximum-force convergence criterion of 2000 kJ mol-1 nm-1.
+Energy minimization was performed using the steepest-descent algorithm with a maximum-force convergence criterion of 2000 kJ mol⁻¹ nm⁻¹.

 The minimization converged after 116 steps.

 Final values:

-- potential energy: approximately -40,643 kJ/mol,
+- potential energy: approximately −40,643 kJ/mol,
-- maximum force: approximately 1232 kJ mol-1 nm-1.
+- maximum force: approximately 1232 kJ mol⁻¹ nm⁻¹.

 The maximum force was below the specified convergence threshold, indicating successful removal of the strongest steric clashes and unfavourable initial